albert-gee/old-macdonald/Writerside/topics/CHIP-Tool.md

 ## Raspberry Pi Setup

-This section describes the steps to set up a Raspberry Pi as a Matter controller using CHIP-Tool.
+This section outlines the steps to set up a Raspberry Pi as a Matter controller using CHIP-Tool.
 The process is time-consuming.

 ### Step 1.
 Ubuntu installation {collapsible="true"}